-The Weavers Cycle: March of the Weavers (from a set of 6 prints)Artist(s)Käthe KollwitzArtist NationalityGerman (culture or style)Object Creation Date1897Medium & Supportetching on paperDimensions
+The Weavers Cycle: March of the Weavers (from a set of 6 prints)Artist(s)Käthe KollwitzArtist NationalityGerman (culture, style, period)Object Creation Date1897Medium & Supportetching on paperDimensions

 8 3/8 in x 11 5/8 in (21.27 cm x 29.53 cm);13 3/4 in x 19 15/16 in (34.92 cm x 50.64 cm)Credit LineMuseum PurchaseSubject matter